Removing perennial weeds

 'Woody scrub' describes brambles, sycamore and ivy, which self-seed and quickly form robust roots.
 Dig out young plants and cut down stems and new growth of established shrubs to ‘starve’ the roots.
 Alternatively, spot-treat new growth with brushwood killer.
 Find more ways on how to kill ivy on our forums

-Deep-rooted plants include Japanese knotweed and horsetail.
-Their roots can extend more than a metre down in the soil.
+Horsetail has deep roots can extend more than a metre down in the soil.
 Clear all ground and cover soil with black polythene for two years, to deprive the weeds of light and kill them.
-Weedkillers don’t work.
+Weedkillers don't work.

 Lesser celandine, oxalis, ransomes and Spanish bluebells are propagated by small bulbils and spread quickly.
 Regularly hoe off the leaves before the plants flower, or cover soil from March to June with black polythene to suppress growth.